nap23carc/tutorials/linux-training-abqlibrary.md

 4. Sign in with your library card number and pin.
 5. Once logged in you can access thousands of courses and learning paths.
 Use the search box at the top of the page or the menus on the left to find what you need.

-## Recomended Courses and Learning Paths
+## Recommended Courses and Learning Paths

 * If you are completely new to Linux, consider taking the stand-alone course [Learning Linux Command Line](https://www.linkedin.com/learning/learning-linux-command-line-14447912).
 * If you have some familiarity with Linux and are looking to learn more about administering systems, consider a learning path for the [Linux Professional Insitute LPCI-1 Exam](https://www.linkedin.com/learning/paths/prepare-for-the-linux-professional-institute-lpic-1-101-500-and-102-500-exams) or the [Red Hat Certified System Administrator EX200 Exam](https://www.linkedin.com/learning/paths/prepare-for-the-red-hat-certified-system-administrator-ex200-exam).